How to Run a Local LLM on Windows in 2026

 How much VRAM do I need for local LLMs?

-For entry-level use, 8-12GB VRAM lets you run 3B-7B parameter models.
-16-24GB VRAM supports larger 8B-14B models.
-As a rule of thumb, you need about 1.2× the model's file size in VRAM for optimal performance.
+With modern 4-bit quantization, 8-12GB VRAM lets you run powerful 8B-15B parameter models (like Qwen-3.5-9B).
+16-24GB VRAM supports larger 20B-35B models.
+As a rule of thumb, target ~1.2× to 1.4× the model's on-disk size in available VRAM for optimal performance and context headroom.

 Which Windows version do I need?